jtsiomb/meshfile/README.md

  - Wavefront OBJ
  - JTF (Just Triangle Faces): http://runtimeterror.com/tech/jtf
- - GLTF (OpenGL Transmission Format): v2.0+, no embedded images.
+ - GLTF (OpenGL Transmission Format)
+ - 3DS (3D Studio)

-The plan is to at least support a few other formats that are reasonably easy to implement without adding dependencies, like: milkshape3d, ply, and 3ds.
+The plan is to at least support a few other formats that are reasonably easy to implement without adding dependencies, like: milkshape3d, and ply.

 Using meshfile
 --------------